-Ariana Grande Dangerous Woman Tour And What To Expect
+Ariana Grande ‘Dangerous Woman’ Tour And What To Expect

-To the New York Times, Ariana Grande’s Dangerous Woman album walks a line between the independence of a woman but with lusty undertones, despite the lack of promoting nudity and foul language, even though there is profanity is all over her songs.
+To the New York Times, Ariana Grande’s Dangerous Woman album walks a line between the independence of a woman but with lusty undertones, despite the lack of promoting nudity and foul language, even though there is profanity all over her songs.

-As for her vocals, the review also praises Grande’s endurance to carry the entire show with her soprano vocal style, which she’s even able to execute while she’s sitting down.
-This is one of those feats that can be executed by a professional singer with the caliber of Ariana Grande, that only extensive vocal training can bring.
+As for her vocals, the review also praises Grande’s endurance to carry the entire show with her soprano vocal style, which she’s even able to execute while sitting down.
+This is one of those feats that can be executed by a professional singer with the caliber of Ariana Grande that only extensive vocal training can bring.

 What also seems to be different about Ariana Grande is perhaps what she settled for where the show is described as being more stripped down and simple, where there was less flash on the stage with effects and more dependency on the athleticism of her vocal abilities.